saurabhm-1998/User_Management_System_SpringBoot/README.md

 ### Repository
 The Repository layer manages the data storage and retrieval.
 In this application, an ArrayList is used to store and manage user data.

+### Database Design
+This project uses an in-memory data storage approach, using ArrayList in Java to store user data.
+The User class contains the following attributes:

+id: unique identifier for each user.
+name: name of the user.
+UserName: email address of the user.
+phone: phone number of the user.
+address: address of the user.
+The User class also includes appropriate getters and setters for these attributes.

 ## Data Structured Used
 The ArrayList data structure is used to store and manage user data.
 Each user is represented by a User class, which contains the user's ID, name, email, address and Phone number.